-“Let no man therefore judge you in food, or drink, or in respect of an holy day or of the new moon, or of the Sabbath days:
+“Let no man, therefore, judge you in food, or drink, or in respect of a holy day or of the new moon, or of the Sabbath days:

 Both these verse are talking about feast days. (such as Pentecost and Passover, the New Moons, Sabbath days etc.).
-The Sabbath days here are the yearly Sabbaths, not the weekly Sabbath which God made holy and we are commanded to keep holy.
+The Sabbath days here are the yearly Sabbaths, not the weekly Sabbath which God made holy and commanded us to keep holy.

 In Romans 14:5, Paul is saying not to judge a person because they are keeping a certain feast day, although, it was no longer required since Jesus, the Messiah, nailed all those ordinances to His cross when he died.
 He fulfilled their purpose by becoming the final sacrifice.
 (Colossians 2:14, Matthew 5:17)

 Verse 24 says, they would have a sabbath in the 7th month.
 The 1st day will be a holy gathering. (convocation or meeting)

 Verse 27 says on the 10th day of the 7th month there shall be a day of atonement: another holy gathering.